xactai/interns/README.md

 ### Inputs :

-* Video : You can give the entire path of the video in [video_file] value
+* Video : You can give the entire path of the video in "video_file" value

 * RTSP : You can give the entire link of the RTSP streem in [video_file] value